Acts 28

 Acts 28:15-16“Paul thanked God, and took courage”

 Paul's opening is careful.
 He affirms the customs of the fathers, the traditions of the people.
-He is not a revolutionary bent on destroying Judaism.
-He is a Jew defending the deepest hopes of Judaism itself.
-His message is not “abandon your fathers.”
+He is a Jew defending the deepest hopes of Judaism itself, speaking to Jews.
 His message is “the hope your fathers waited for has come.”

 Paul wants them to see him.
 To hear him.
-Not to condemn him, but to understand why he stands before them in chains.
+To understand why he stands before them in chains.
 He is a Jew speaking to Jews about the faith of Israel.
 There is no contempt in his voice, only the deep desire that they understand what he has understood: that Jesus is the Messiah Israel has been waiting for since the days of Abraham.

 Acts 28:23-27The Hardening of Israel